sabihamohammed/ML-projects/README.md

 # ML-projects
-projects done with  python and R
+projects done with  python and R programming.